albertlyuan/tuva_empi/docs/docs/configuration.md

         // The email of a user that already exists in the identity provider.
 This user will be
         // granted admin permissions in Tuva EMPI on first launch.
         "admin_email": "user@example.com"
+    },
+    // Matching service settings (required)
+    "matching_service": {
+        "k8s_job_runner": {
+            // The namespace where matching jobs should be created (optional, defaults to "default") "job_namespace": "tuva-empi"
+        }
     }
 }
 ```